BeanstalkFarms/Beanstalk/projects/ui/src/functions/proposal/bips/bip-1.md

 Upon passage, we will open a #dev-budget channel in the Beanstalk Discord to facilitate discussion on potential proposals.

-## Proposed Uses of Marketing Budget:
+## Proposed Uses of Marketing Budget

 This initial marketing budget should be used to attract quality eyes to Beanstalk.